objcio/articles/2014-05-01-view-layer-synergy.md

     fadeIn.delegate = [DRAnimationBlockDelegate animationDelegateWithBeginning:^{
         NSLog(@"beginning to fade in");
     } completion:^(BOOL finished) {
-        NSLog(@"did fade %@", finished ? @"to the end" : @"but was aborted");
+        NSLog(@"did fade %@", finished ? @"to the end" : @"but was cancelled");
     }];

 # Custom block based animation APIs

 Once you know about the `actionForKey:` mechanism, UIView animations are a lot less magical than they might first seem.
 In fact, there isn't really anything stopping us from writing our own block based animation APIs that are tailored to our needs.
 The one I'm designing will be used to draw attention to a view by animating the change inside of the block with a very aggressive timing curve and then slowly animate back to the original value.
 You could say that it makes the view "pop"[^pop].
-Unlike a regular animation block with the `UIViewAnimationOptionAutoreverse` option, I'm also changing the model value back to what it was before, since that how the animation looks.
+Unlike a regular animation block with the `UIViewAnimationOptionAutoreverse` option, I'm also changing the model value back to what it was before, since that's what the animation conceptually does.
 Using the custom animation API will look like this:

 [^pop]: not to be confused with Facebook's new framework.